 Solutions to (6.2.15) are represented by contours of constant M in the 'phase space' $(Y, \partial Y / \partial x)$.
-As an example, the contours for the case $Y_h=0.5$, $\alpha=0.1$, and $\psi_o=\alpha/2$ are plotted in Figure 6.2.7a.
+As an example, the contours for the case $Y{\rm h}=0.5$, $\alpha=0.1$, and $\psi{\rm o}=\alpha/2$ are plotted in Figure 6.2.7a.
 There are three fixed points (0.5,0) and $(0.5\pm.38,0)$ corresponding to parallel flows (Y=constant).
 The first of these corresponds to the upstream flow assumed in the initial value problem; the front lies at the position of the step and both are at mid-channel.
-Since α <1/4, this flow is subcritical.
+Since $\alpha < 1/4$, this flow is subcritical.
 The surrounding closed orbits represent periodic stationary waves.
-The small orbits in the immediate vicinity of the fixed point are essentially the linear stationary waves corresponding to $\omega^=0$ in 6.2.4.
+The small orbits in the immediate vicinity of the fixed point are essentially the linear stationary waves corresponding to $\omega^=0$ in (6.2.4).
 As one moves away from the fixed point the wave amplitude increases until a heteroclinic trajectory joining the remaining fixed points is reached.
 Both points represent uniform supercritical flows, a fact that can be shown directly from (6.2.14) or deduced from the property that they support no small amplitude stationary waves.
-The trajectories that join the two points corresponds to solutions for which Y varies monotonically over $-\infty < x < \infty$ from one supercritical state to the other (Figure 6.2.7b).
+The trajectories that join the two points correspond to solutions for which Y varies monotonically over $-\infty < x < \infty$ from one supercritical state to the other (Figure 6.2.7b).
 The solution is sometime referred to as a kink soliton.
 Since the supercritical leap shown in Figure 6.2.6c occurs over such a small interval in x, the change in Y_h from one side of the leap to the other is relatively small.
-For this reason, the kink soliton can be regarded as an approximation to a leap2.
+For this reason, the kink soliton can be regarded as an approximation to a $leap^2$.

-Although the phase plane solutions are valid for a fixed step position, one can anticipate the effect of a gradually varying Y_h by allowing the actual solution trajectory to gradually move from one contour to the next in Figure 6.2.7a.
-As an example, consider a a solution that is subcritical and parallel far upstream of the shelf contraction.
-The upstream state therefore corresponds to the subcritical fixed point in Frame (a).
+Although the phase plane solutions are valid for a fixed step position, one can anticipate the effect of a gradually varying Y{h} by allowing the actual solution trajectory to gradually move from one contour to the next in Figure 6.2.7a.
+(In reality, the contours change as $Y{\rm h}$ changes, but this is more difficult to visualize.)
+As an example, consider a solution that is subcritical and parallel far upstream of the shelf contraction.
+The upstream state corresponds therefore to the subcritical fixed point in Frame (a).
 As one moves downstream and encounters the region of variable Y_h the solution moves away from the fixed point, crossing the closed orbits.
-Downstream, where Y_h returns to its upstream value of 0.5, the solution remains one of the closed orbits.
+Downstream, where Y_h returns to its upstream value of 0.5, the solution remains on one of the closed orbits.
 Each orbit has a different value of M, which can be interpreted as the momentum flux of the solution (Johnson and Clarke, 2001).
 The change in M from the fixed point to the final closed orbit is due to wave drag (form drag) occurring in the constriction.
 This drag generally is at its greatest when the x-scale of the topography is comparable to the wave length of lee waves and this can result in a downstream orbit that lies quite far from the subcritical fixed point.
-For the solution shown in Figure 6.2.4a Y_h varies gradually (μ is <<1) and the lee waves are small, corresponding to orbits close to the fixed point.
+For the solution shown in Figure 6.2.4a Y_h varies gradually ($\mu \ll 1$) and the lee waves are small, corresponding to orbits close to the fixed point.
 In Figure 6.2.4b, where μ is O(1), the lee wave orbits are larger.

-2 Note, however, that the kink soliton of Figure 6.2.7b does not represent the supercritical leap of Figure 6.2.6c.
+$^{^{2}}$ Note, however, that the kink soliton of Figure 6.2.7b does not represent the supercritical leap of Figure 6.2.6c.